zhengwuma/zhengwuma.github.io/_posts/2023-02-05-about-the-author.md

 Even though always stay in one place is "boring" sometime, Jiaotong is really the good place where feed me everything.
 And I am proud of being the alumna of [The High School Affiliated to Xi'an Jiaotong University](http://www.xajdfz.com.cn/).

-I started to learn Linguistics when I was the sophomore exchange student in UW-Madison.
+I started to learn Linguistics when I was the sophomore exchange student in [University of Wisconsin-Madison](https://www.wisc.edu/).
 I believe lots of the students have taken the course LINGUIS 101/303, and this is also the beginning of everything for me.

-After the special leanring experience during COVID, I returned to XJTU to finish my B.A. under the supervision of Prof. Xiaopeng Zhang.
+After the special leanring experience during COVID, I returned to XJTU to finish my B.A. under the supervision of [Prof. Xiaopeng Zhang](http://gr.xjtu.edu.cn/en/web/zhangxp).

 In his team, I operated the eye-tracking experiments, collecting the data, learned the statistical analysis...
 That is the place transformed me from the blank.

 In 2022, I entered City University of Hong Kong.
-Extremely lucky to meet my current supervisor Dr. Jixing Li.
+Extremely lucky to meet my current supervisor [Dr. Jixing Li](https://jixing-li.github.io/)).
 She led me to touch the computational-neurolinguistics.
 There is this kind of fascinating way to study language!

 Hope you guys enjoy the visiting!